phanirithvij/nixpkgs-patcher/README.md

 ### Add a PR

 Create a new input that starts with `nixpkgs-patch-`, which points to the diff of your PR and indicates that it's not a flake.
 In this example, we perform a package bump for `git-review`.
-The PR number is `410328` (included twice in the link), and the `~1` indicates that we want the diff of the last commit.
+The PR number is `410328`, and we take the diff between the master branch and it.

 ```nix
 # file: flake.nix